 # }

-sudo chgrp -h radiusd /etc/raddb/mods-enabled/sql
+sudo chown -h root:radiusd /etc/raddb/mods-enabled/sql

 sudo systemctl restart radiusd

-sudo yum -y install git vim
+sudo dnf -y install php-pear git

-git clone https://github.com/lirantal/daloradius.git
+git clone --branch 2.3 https://github.com/lirantal/daloradius.git #https://github.com/lirantal/daloradius/tags

 cd /var/www/daloradius/app/common/includes/